delucis/v3.chrisswithinbank.net/bio/index.md

 music and composition, studying with Ricardo Climent.
-Other important musical encounters have included discussions with Pierluigi Billone, Michael Pisaro, Rebecca Saunders, Steven Kazuo Takasugi, and Jennifer Walshe and work with the musicians of the JACK Quartet, ensemble mosaik, soundinitiative, Talea Ensemble, Trio Atem, and Yarn/Wire, amongst many others.
+Other important musical encounters have included discussions with Pierluigi Billone, Michael Pisaro, Rebecca Saunders, Steven Kazuo Takasugi, and Jennifer Walshe and work with the musicians of the JACK Quartet, ensemble mosaik, ensemble recherche, soundinitiative, Talea Ensemble, Trio Atem, and Yarn/Wire, amongst many others.

 [u-s]: /2016/01/union-seam/
 [264]: /2016/01/teaching-max-msp/